 "Wayne Robinson is a former timeshare sales agent and executive who worked throughout Mexico and the Caribbean.
 He is an absolute expert in foreign bought timeshares." - Irene Parker, Volunteer Timeshare Advocate, Inside Timeshare

-Millions of tourists visit Mexico every year and tourism continues to grow by leaps and bounds.
+Millions of tourists visit Mexico every year, and tourism continues to grow by leaps and bounds.
 Unfortunately, many end up buying timeshares that they later regret.
 Now, the search begins with the popular keywords, "How to cancel a timeshare in Mexico."

 No one prepares themselves to attend a timeshare sales presentation until they leave the airport and are approached by an OPC, timeshare marketing rep.

 However, being lured with free gifts and excursions and a very friendly local, it is often difficult to turn them down.

 The next day, you are in a 90 minute timeshare sales presentation for 8 hours.
 You want to leave, and the only way to leave is to purchase something.
 They continue to shower you with more gifts (bribes), you buy something, and finally the day is gone and you are now a new owner of a timeshare in Mexico.

 Next year, you want to take a vacation and use the $21,000 membership, and are told that there is no availability.
 You try again and the same problem, year after year after year.
 Finally, you want out.
 Now what do you do with it?

 If you look on the timeshare resale market, they are selling for as little as $1.00.
 If you contact a timeshare cancellation company or a timeshare lawyer, be ready to fork out another $5,000.

 The bad news is that the money you already forked out is forever gone.
 The good news is that you can simply walk away.
 Here's why...